Alabama Sales Tax Calculator 2026

 How This Calculator Works

 This calculator applies Alabama sales tax in two layers.
 First, it applies the state rate based on item type.
 General merchandise uses the statewide general rate.
-Qualifying grocery food uses the reduced statewide grocery rate that is in effect for 2026 planning.
-Second, it applies the selected county local rate for the same item type.
+Qualifying grocery food usually uses the reduced statewide grocery rate, but the calculator sets the state grocery layer to 0% during the May 1 through June 30, 2026 suspension period.
+Second, it applies the selected county local rate for the same item type, plus any optional city or police-jurisdiction overlay you enter.

 The output separates state tax, county/local tax, combined rate, total tax, and final price.
 That split is important because many people only look at one combined percentage and miss where the total comes from.
 Seeing separate components helps you compare counties faster and explain the result to clients, vendors, or family members.